GDim01/project-two/README.md

 - Mobile
   - All mobile testing scored above 90% except for the performance category via lighthouse
   - ![Index](assets/images/index-lighthouse-mobile.png)

-### Unfixed Bugs

-- The deployed page on Github Pages does not display the LinkedIn symbol, therefore hiding the link in the footer.
-This was not an issue while in gitpod, and despite attempting to move the script which imports the fontawesome image around and ensuring it is the right one, the issue did not get resolved

 ## Deployment